Staff

 Kimberli Smith

-Kimberli Smith is DIG's Director of Operations.
+Kimberli Smith is DIG's Operations Associate.
 Previously, she was the Senior Curriculum Director at Imagine Learning, where she led the development of a 6-12 Social Studies curriculum.
 She holds a B.A. in history and social sciences from the University of the Pacific, as well as an M.A. in history from the University of California at Davis.
 She taught high school social studies for 10 years before making the transition out of the classroom in 2017.

 Mark Smith